arnavroh45/Topsis-Pre-Trained-Model/README.md

-# Topsis on Pre-Trained Text Classification Models
+# Topsis on Pre-Trained Text Classification Models by Arnav Sharma(102103162)

 The models are ranked based on their Topsis score